Mrs Vali Atkinson

-Sinead taught Religious Education at two secondary schools in Hertfordshire before relocating to Dorset with her young family.
+Sinead taught Religious Education at Two secondary schools in Hertfordshire before relocating to Dorset with her young family.
 Sinead taught GCSE and A-level at a large secondary school in Weymouth before joining St Osmund's Middle School.

-Sinead is passionate about connecting RE to the wider world and loves using the Socratic method of questioning to really get her students thinking.
+She is passionate about connecting RE to the wider world and loves using the Socratic method of questioning to really get her students thinking.

 Miss Cassie Watters

 Cassie grew up in Dorchester and even attended St. Osmund’s, so is making a full circle.
-She is proud to be a KS2 tutor and teacher of a variety of subjects including English and drama.
+She is proud to be a KS2 tutor and teacher of a variety of subjects including English and Drama.

 Cassie grew up with the Harry Potter books so consequently, she admits to being a bit of a nerd (Gryffindor!) but is also a big fan of: C.S Lewis (Narnia); Suzanne Collins (The Hunger Games); Philip Pullman (His Dark Materials) and J.R.R Tolkien (for obvious reasons).

-Cassie enjoys walking, running and connecting with nature, singing with our school staff choir, playing music (a variety of instruments) and spending time with her friends and family including her extended family here at Ossie’s.
+Cassie enjoys walking, running and connecting with nature; singing with our school staff choir; playing music (a variety of instruments) and spending time with her friends and family including her extended family here at Ossie’s.